 - This condition is defined in figure denoted as (a).

-- In figure denoted as (b) input 2 is connected with the ground and positive biased voltage provided at input one.
+- In figure denoted as (b) input 2 is connected with the ground and positive biased voltage is provided at input one.

 - Positive bias voltage causes the transistor Q2 to operate more that increases current IC2.